cedardb/issues/README.md

 1. **Search existing issues** to avoid duplicates.
 2. If your issue hasn’t been reported:
    - Click on **New Issue**
-   - Select the appropriate template (Bug, Feature Request, etc.)
+   - Select the appropriate template (Bug, Compatibility Issue, Feature Request, etc.)
    - Provide as much detail as possible

 3. Use comments and reactions to participate in discussions.

-## Labels and Workflow
+## Types and Workflow

-We use GitHub labels to help organize issues:
+We use GitHub types (and also labels) to help organize issues:

 - `bug` – Something isn't working
+- `compatibility` – Missing compatibility features or bugs
-- `enhancement` – Feature request or improvement
+- `feature` – Feature request or improvement
 - `question` – Open-ended discussion or clarification
-- `fixed` – Completed

 ## Questions?